-Given the current health crisis and the cancellation of the traditional in-person commemoration of Yom Hashoah (Holocaust Remembrance Day), the Museum will hold a virtual event on its Facebook page on Monday, April 20, 2020 at 5:00 pm.
+Given the current health crisis and the cancellation of the traditional in-person commemoration of Yom Hashoah (Holocaust Remembrance Day), the Museum will hold a virtual event on its Facebook page on Wednesday, April 7, 2021 at 6:00 pm.
 Montrealers are invited to honour the memory of Holocaust victims from their homes and participate in this virtual ceremony.

 Yom Hashoah, Holocaust Commemoration